rsricha8/GettingAndCleaningData/ReadMe.md

 ###**Variables**

 The Tidy Data contains each record as a row.
-It has included mean and standard deviation for each of the following features as variables. ( Note: X Y Z represents the 3 dimensional axis and each dimension is used as a seperate variable ) .
+It has included mean and standard deviation for each of the following features as variables.
+These features are he measurements accelerometer or gyroscope.
+The prefix **t** pertains to time and **f** pertains to frequency. ( Note: X Y Z represents the 3 dimensional axis and measurement in each dimension is used as a seperate variable).
 It also has the activity of experiment as its first column.
 Altogether tidy data has 67 variables and 10299 observations.

 - tBodyAcc-XYZ
 - tGravityAcc-XYZ